Paris Pont de Tolbiac bridge in France

 It was a British plane flown by French airmen, and the first plaque reads, A la memoire des aviateurs Francais oui choisirent ici dans les eaux du fleuve une mort certaine pour epargner Paris, which generally translates in English as, To the memory of French airmen, yes chose here in the waters of the river, certain death to spare Paris.

-Visiting the Pont de Tolbiac
+Visiting the Paris Pont de Tolbiac bridge in France

-And it is situated close to the Parc de Bercy with its museums and shopping village, yet is also near to different forms of public transport in Paris including the Cour Saint-Emilion Metro station via line 14 and the Gare de Lyon train station, which is where Le Train Bleu restaurant is located.
+And it is situated close to the Parc de Bercy with its museums and shopping village, yet is also near to different forms of Paris public transport including the Cour Saint-Emilion Metro station via line 14 and the Gare de Lyon train station, which is where Le Train Bleu restaurant is located.

 Transport options